microsoft/TaskWeaver/README.md

 - Python 3.10 or above
 - OpenAI (or Azure OpenAI) access with GPT-3.5 above models.
 However, it is strongly recommended to use the GPT-4, which is more stable.
 - Other requirements can be found in the `requirements.txt` file.
-You can install them by running `pip install -r requirements.txt`.

 ## Quick Start